webmasterkai/wayoffthegrid/docs/orientation/6-propulsion.md

 ### Propeller Shaft

-The propeller shaft in your yacht is 1.25 inch stainless steel.
-The shaft is supported at the inboard end by the shaft coupling and at the outboard end by the strut which contains a water lubricated bearing (cutless).
+The propeller shaft is supported at the inboard end by the shaft coupling and at the outboard end by the strut which contains a water lubricated bearing (cutless).

 - Stainless steel 1 ¼” prop shaft with bronze strut
 - Shaft - length: 40 inches, diameter: 1.25 inches
-- Morse or Johnson Duramax Cutlass Sleeve Bearing 1.25 ID / 1.75 OD / 5 L
+- Morse or Johnson Duramax Cutlass Sleeve Bearing 1.25 ID / 2 OD / 5 L
-- Bronze 2 piece Shaft Strut Buck Algonquin
+- Bronze 2 piece Shaft Strut with 5 inch width by Buck Algonquin
-- strut width: 5 inches
+- Solid Transmission Shaft Coupler 50MCY00412.
+YX 4" flange.
+10MM Bolts (MCY004) by Buck Algonquin

 ### Shaft Alignment